zachary-foster/taxa2/README.md

 ### Minor component classes

-There a few optional classes used to store information in other classes.
+There are a few optional classes used to store information in other classes.
 In most cases, these can be replaced with simple character values but using them provides more information and potential functionality.

-#### `database`
+#### database

 Taxonomic data usually comes from a database.
 A common example is the [NCBI Taxonomy Database](https://www.ncbi.nlm.nih.gov/taxonomy) used to